paycruiser/paycruiser-api-doc/README.md

 ## 1.b Token Authentications
-User inputs one time passcode to receive permanent API token
+User inputs one time passcode to receive long lived API token to store for subsequent requests

 ### Request
 ```